 Honorary Fellows hold a special place in the Australasian Radiation Protection Society, as they have been recognized for their outstanding contributions to the field of radiation protection beyond the Australasian region.
 These esteemed individuals have made significant impacts on a global scale through their exceptional leadership, research, and advocacy.

 Andrew Johnston served as a radiation protection officer with the South Australian Government’s Radiation Protection Branch for over 30 years, from 1979 to mid-2011.
 His career focused on the regulation of uranium mines, mineral sands mining operations, and environmental radiation issues.
 Notably, he played a pivotal role in the surveillance and remediation of legacy sites such as Maralinga, Radium Hill uranium mine, and the Port Pirie uranium treatment plant.

 Assoc.
 Prof. Lee Thomas Collins, AM

-His teaching expertise as led to several appointments as an Associate Professor in Medical and Medical radiation departments as Australian universities.
+His extensive teaching expertise has earned him several appointments as an Associate Professor in Medical and Medical Radiation departments at Australian universities.
+Professor Collins's dedication to education has had a far-reaching impact, shaping the next generation of professionals in the field.